All Year: Yes

-My illness prevents me from undertaking a lot of the physical tasks I used to be able to do so I need help in my garden, with landscaping projects and some maintenance and renovation work that needs to be done on the house.
+My illness prevents me from undertaking a lot of the physical tasks I used to be able to do so I need help in my garden and maintenance work that needs to be done on the house.
 I need helpers capable of doing physical work.

 WHAT'S REQUIRED OF YOU?